 Call centres are a hard slog – there’s specialised technology, increasing consumer expectations for 24×7 service, performance management of staff…the list goes on.
 So it’s no wonder outsourcing is the chosen strategy of many businesses.
-But most people don’t know where or how to find the right partner, whether to go for an Australian call centre or an offshore one, let alone the benchmark for what call centre outsourcing costs.
+But most people don’t know where or how to find the right partner, whether to go for an Australian contact centre (call centre) or an offshore one, let alone the benchmark for what call centre outsourcing costs.
 Here are my tips, having spent 25 years in the industry.

 Call Centre Location – Australia or offshore?

 One of the first things to think about is location.
 There are Australian call centres and overseas call centres.
-Do you really need a call centre service down the road, or could the calls equally be handled from another state or country at a significantly lower cost?
+Do you really need a local Australian call centre service down the road, or could the calls equally be handled from another state or country at a significantly lower cost?
 There is no one size fits all.
 Some companies are willing to pay a premium price for a CBD location next door, others value the cost advantages of offshore (up to 50%) above all else, and yet others appreciate the flexibility of a home agent workforce.